seyhunsaral/zbrac/README.md

 **zBrac is a free software (See GNU GPL-3 Licence).
 You can edit, modify and distribute it freely.
 Moreover it is not obligatory to cite the software, although it is highly apprciated.**

 ### Citation information
-Currenlty a paper on zBrac is submitted to a scienfitic journal.
-If you use the software and cite it, please visit this page or contact us before you share your manuscript.
+Currently a paper about zBrac is submitted to a scienfitic journal.
+If you use the software and would like to cite it, please visit this page or contact us before you share your manuscript.

 ## Design
 ### Keys